Dale Brown (basketball): LSU: Early years (1972-1978)

 "As soon as he was hired he started traveling the state and giving out nets.
 Wherever there was a basketball goal, he would stop and introduce himself as the new coach at LSU and hand out nets.
-I had never heard of such a thing and I really looked forward to meeting him after learning how hard he worked, how aggressive he was and how conscious he was of spreading the word about basketball in this state."
+I had never heard of such a thing and I really looked forward to meeting him after learning how hard he worked, how aggressive he was and how conscious he was of spreading the word about basketball in this state."Brown's coaching style emphasized intensity and focus during his tenure at LSU.
+He was known for his public speaking, and received the nickname "The Master Motivator" among players and fans.

-It was this intensity and focus that helped Brown win over LSU fans, players and recruits.
-He also developed a reputation for being a powerful and inspirational speaker.
-These traits helped Brown earn the nickname that stuck with him throughout his tenure at LSU, "The Master Motivator".

 Brown's hard work began paying off in the 1976-1977 season.
 Led by the emergence of freshman Durand "Rudy" Macklin, the Tigers finished with a 15-12 record that year.
 In 1977-1978, LSU was led again by Macklin, then a first-team all-conference selection.
 The team finished 18-9, and was 12-6 in the Southeastern Conference, including a thrilling 95-94 overtime victory over eventual national champion Kentucky, which came despite all five LSU starters fouling out of the game.